What is Inherited Family Trauma?

 • family roles

-Children often adapt to what is emotionally present in the family system long before they understand it intellectually.
+Much of this transmission occurs through everyday relationships and emotional experiences rather than conscious teaching.
+Children often adapt to what is emotionally present in the family long before they understand it.

 How Trauma May Continue Across Generations

-Sometimes it is transmitted through:
+Sometimes it continues through:

 • family roles